sebastian-ahmed/adventure_game/README.md

     - A prefix string for the resolved state (if applicable, e.g. "dead" resultiung in "dead snake"
     - The Item string which resolves Obstructor. `resolutionItem=None` for un-resolvable
     - A boolean flag to determine if this Obstructor can damage the player when the player moves in its direction
+    - An optional boolean flag which can make the obstructor non-blocking, i.e., allows the player to pass through it (and presumably suffering damage).
+This is good for modeling a fire for example.
+This is configured with ```nonBlocking=True``` (see [test-level](adventure_pkg/levels/test-level.py) for an example)
 1. For Obstructors which can drop items upon resolution, call `setItem`, e.g. `wolf.setItem('poison')`
 1. Add items (string values) to each relevant location object, e.g. `room23.addItem('black-key')`
 1. Connect the locations